shedskin/shedskin/doc/README.rst

 Because **Shed Skin** is still in a very early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

-At the moment, **Shed Skin** supports GNU/Linux, OSX and Windows platforms.
+At the moment, **Shed Skin** is only compatible with Python versions 2.3 to 2.6, and has only been tested on GNU/Linux, OSX and Windows platforms.

 .. _Typing Restrictions: